superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 Many NLP projects employ pre-trained word embeddings like word2vec or GloVe, which transform individual words into vectors.
 However, recent developments have shown that, on many tasks, **pre-trained sentence-level embeddings excel at capturing higher level semantics** than word embeddings can.
 The Universal Sentence Encoder's fixed-length vector embeddings are extremely effective for computing semantic similarity between sentences, with high scores in various semantic textual similarity benchmarks.

 Though our Encoder's sentence embeddings are pre-trained, they can also be fine-tuned for specific tasks, even when there isn't much task-specific training data.
-To ensure that the encoder is a versatile tool supporting multiple downstream tasks, it can be trained using multi-task learning.
+If we needed, we could even make the encoder to support _multiple_ downstream tasks, by training it with multi-task learning.

 Okay, let's get started.